Crews work to clean California beach fouled by oil pipeline spill

-GOLETA, Calif.
-(Reuters) - Cleanup crews fanned out on Wednesday across an oil-fouled California beach near Santa Barbara to begin the painstaking process of scouring sand and rocks of petroleum spilled from a ruptured pipeline and to curb the spread of contamination.
+GOLETA, Calif., May 20 (Reuters) - Cleanup crews fanned out on Wednesday across an oil-fouled California beach near Santa Barbara to begin the painstaking process of scouring sand and rocks of petroleum spilled from a ruptured pipeline and to curb the spread of contamination.

 The 24-inch-wide pipeline that runs parallel to coastal highway inexplicably ruptured on Tuesday, spewing crude oil down a canyon, under a culvert and out onto a pristine 4-mile stretch of Refugio State Beach and into the water, U.S. Coast Guard officials said.